Humacao barrio-pueblo

 As was customary in Spain, in Puerto Rico, the municipality has a barrio called pueblo which contains a central plaza, the municipal buildings (city hall), and a Catholic church.
 Fiestas patronales (patron saint festivals) are held in the central plaza every year.

 The central plaza and its church

-The central plaza, or square, is a place for official and unofficial recreational events and a place where people can gather and socialize from dusk to dawn.
+The central plaza, or square, located on Calle Moya Hernandez, is a place for official and unofficial recreational events and a place where people can gather and socialize from dusk to dawn.
 The Laws of the Indies, Spanish law, which regulated life in Puerto Rico in the early 19th century, stated the plaza's purpose was for "the parties" (celebrations, festivities) (a propósito para las fiestas), and that the square should be proportionally large enough for the number of neighbors (grandeza proporcionada al número de vecinos).
 These Spanish regulations also stated that the streets nearby should be comfortable portals for passersby, protecting them from the elements: sun and rain.

 Located across the central plaza in Humacao barrio-pueblo is the Concatedral Dulce Nombre de Jesús, a Roman Catholic church.